-- Written by Rev. Samuel Zimmerman
+- Contributed by Rev. Samuel Zimmerman Rev. Samuel Zimmerman

 This year’s Convocation was held at the recently renovated facility at 4 West 43rd Street in Manhattan.